Harley Pasternak: Television

 In addition to his hosting on The Revolution, Pasternak has made appearances on American and Canadian morning daytime talk shows and news programs, along with serving as a guest judge on Germany's Next Topmodel and Canada's Next Top Model.
 Pasternak has been a frequent contributor on The Today Show as well as Good Morning America.
 Additionally, Pasternak co-stars in all three seasons of Khloe Kardashian's series Revenge Body.

 Gym design

 In November 2018, Four Seasons Hotels and Resorts named Pasternak as their Global Fitness Ambassador.
-Since then, Pasternak has been responsible for the renovation and design of the gyms at Four Seasons Montreal, Four Seasons Anguilla, Four Seasons Philadelphia, and Four Seasons One Dalton Street in Boston.
+Since then, Pasternak took part in redesigning and renovating gyms across various Four Seasons properties worldwide.

-Pasternak also designed the gym at the Viceroy Los Cabos and the Ritz Carlton Waikiki.
+Furthermore, Pasternak designed gyms for Viceroy Los Cabos, The Ritz Carlton Waikiki, and Alo Yoga Beverly Hills Alo Yoga Beverly Hills.

-Legal issues

-In January 2012, Pasternak punched two men during a dispute over the use of a basketball court.
-He took a plea deal requiring anger management classes; a civil case was also filed.
+In June 2023, Harley Pasternak partnered with Picerne Residential to improve fitness facilities and wellness programs in its 2,000 Southern California units.

 Books

-Pasternak has published four books, which have been listed on the New York Times bestselling list and been published in fourteen languages, with sales in 29 countries.
+Pasternak is also a New York Times best selling author and has published eight books: